 Enquiry to use or purchase council land/public open space

-We receive many applications for temporary use of or to purchase areas of public amenity open space.
-Applications may be for use as garden land, parking, access or to have an extension built to an adjoining property.
+We receive many applications for temporary use of or and to purchase areas of public amenity open space.
+Applications may be for use as garden land, parking, access requirements or to have an extension built to an adjoining property.
 Public amenity open spaces are preserved by the provisions of Policy EM5 (Green Infrastructure) of the Basingstoke and Deane Local Plan (2011 to 2029).

 The following documents provide additional information setting out the processes and procedures involved in such land use enquiries: